SUSE Linux Enterprise vs Ubuntu Linux comparison

 Find out what your peers are saying about SUSE Linux Enterprise vs. Ubuntu Linux and other solutions.
 Updated: March 2024.

-SUSE Linux Enterprise is ranked 6th in Operating Systems (OS) for Business with 25 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
+SUSE Linux Enterprise is ranked 6th in Operating Systems (OS) for Business with 26 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
 SUSE Linux Enterprise is rated 8.4, while Ubuntu Linux is rated 8.6.
 The top reviewer of SUSE Linux Enterprise writes "Stable product compatible with multiple cloud service providers ".
-On the other hand, the top reviewer of Ubuntu Linux writes "Open-source with a great support community and seamless updating".
+On the other hand, the top reviewer of Ubuntu Linux writes "A stable and free solution that is easy to deploy and has a user-friendly GUI".
 SUSE Linux Enterprise is most compared with openSUSE Leap, Red Hat Enterprise Linux (RHEL), Oracle Linux, CentOS and Rocky Linux, whereas Ubuntu Linux is most compared with Rocky Linux, Oracle Linux, Windows Server, Red Hat Enterprise Linux (RHEL) and CentOS.
 See our SUSE Linux Enterprise vs. Ubuntu Linux report.

 See our list of best Operating Systems (OS) for Business vendors.